leogabac/suisave/docs/guide/installation.md

 ## Requirements

-- Linux
+- Linux (sorry)
 - Python 3.11 or newer
 - `rsync`

 For interactive drive discovery, `lsblk` also needs to be available.

 The runtime itself is small.
-Most of the real work is still done by `rsync`, so the main requirement is not a large Python stack but a machine where the expected system tools exist and behave normally.
+Most of the real work is still done by `rsync`.

 ## Install from PyPI